 Andy Palacio was one of the most interesting musicians I’ve spoken to.
-I was interested in his Central American culture and people, the Garifuna, because I previously travelled to Honduras and Belize several times.
+I was interested in his Central American culture and people, the Garifuna, because I previously traveled to Honduras and Belize several times.
 The Garifuna are an indigenous minority, the descendants of African slaves who were shipwrecked in the Caribbean and intermarried with local Indians.

 Less than a year after I last spoke to him in 2007, Palacio suddenly died.
 He was 47.
 His band, the Garifuna Collective, had recently released “Watina,” an album that reached No. 1 on several world music charts.
 One organization recognized him and producer Ivan Duran (who runs Stonetree Records, Belize’s only recording studio) for creating the best world music album of all time to that point).